Westfield Tuggerah

-Westfield Tuggerah is a large shopping centre in the suburb of Tuggerah on the Central Coast.
+Westfield Tuggerah is a large shopping centre in the suburb of Tuggerah on the Central Coast, New South Wales, Australia.
 It is the second largest shopping centre on the Central Coast after Erina Fair.

+Westfield Tuggerah is one of the two Westfield branded shopping centres in New South Wales that is not located within the Greater Sydney area, with Westfield Kotara being located in Newcastle.

 Transport

-Tuggerah Station is 200 metres away from Westfield Tuggerah and is on the Central Coast & Newcastle Line.
-The station is serviced by trains which operate between Sydney and Wyong and Newcastle, as well as local trains starting at Gosford.
+Tuggerah railway station is 200 metres away from Westfield Tuggerah and is on the Main Northern railway line.
+The station is serviced by Sydney Trains services which operate between Sydney and Wyong and Newcastle.

 Westfield Tuggerah is located adjacent to an exit from the M1 Motorway.

 Westfield Tuggerah has bus connections to Charmhaven, The Entrance, Gosford, Lake Haven, Ourimbah and Wyong, as well as local surrounding suburbs.
-It is served by Busways, Hunter Valley Buses and Red Bus Services.
+It is served by Busways and Red Bus CDC NSW.
 The majority of its bus services are located at the bus interchange outside Event Cinemas.

 Westfield Tuggerah has multi level car parks with 3,157 spaces.